-The APF marks the northern limit of the Antarctic zone and the subsurface expression of the APF is historically identified by the northern limit of the 2°C temperature minimum at a depth of $200 \text{m}^{5, 13}$.
-In some instances this is not coincident with the surface expression of the APF32 and instead the surface expression can be identified by the maximum temperature gradient between 6°C and 2°C. The APF is characterised by a shallow temperature minimum associated with the remnants of Winter Water, which lies at depths between 50 - 150 m.
-It is seasonally variable; in winter it is nearly homogenous extending to 250m, while in summer the mixed layer extends only to between 50 - 100 m.
-Temperatures for this water mass range from -1.8 - 6°C at the APF and salinity from 33.4 - 34.2.
-During GoodHope I the subsurface expression of the APF was found to lie at 50°22'S (Figure 5).
-The surface expression, identified from the thermosalinograph lay between 50°14'S - 52°51'S (4.7 - 1.46°C, 33.796-33.894) (Figure 6).
+The APF marks the northern limit of the Antarctic zone; the subsurface expression of the APF is historically identified by the northern limit of the 2°C temperature minimum at a depth of 200 m.^{5,13} In some instances this is not coincident with the surface expression of the APF32 and instead the surface expression can be identified by the maximum temperature gradient between 6°C and 2°C. The APF is characterized by a shallow temperature minimum associated with the remnants of Winter Water, which lies at depths between 50 m and 150 m.
+It is seasonally variable; in winter it is nearly homogeneous, extending to 250 m, while in summer the mixed layer extends only to between 50 m and 100 m.
+Temperatures for this water mass range from -1.8°C to 6°C at the APF and salinity from 33.4 to 34.2.
+During GoodHope I, the subsurface expression of the APF was found to lie at 50°22'S (Fig. 5).
+The surface expression, identified from the thermosalinograph, lay between 50°14'S and 52°51'S (4.7-1.46°C, 33.796-33.894) (Fig. 6).